augustotx/workers-and-resources-production-calculator/README.md

 ### Windows

-Despite the game being Windows on, the build process is meant for Linux, so you need a Linux-like environment in order to successfully build it.
+Despite the game being Windows only, the build process is meant for Linux, so you need a Linux-like environment in order to successfully build it.
 You can build this project for Windows using one of these options: